-During the 90s and 00s Dr. Shimwaayi Muntemba, worked on the World Bank Africa Region’s AIDS programmes.
-Each time she visited Zambia (her home country), she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.
+Dr. Shimwaayi Muntemba was a gender advisor on the World Bank Africa Region’s HIV/AIDS programmes.
+Each time she visited her home country of Zambia, she became increasingly concerned by the rising numbers of requests from schools for support for orphaned pupils.

 Shimwaayi moved to the UK in 2005 and it seemed natural, given the UK’s historical links to Zambia, to set up ZOA-UK together with other individuals who had lived in Zambia.